-national levels, with formal structures, governance systems, and professional staff.
+Civil Society Organizations (CSOs), a broader spectrum of organized groups, such as NGOs, advocacy groups, and faith-based organizations.
+These organizations are typically registered and recognized by the government, and often operate at regional or national levels, with formal structures, governance systems, and professional staff.
 They are involved in policy advocacy, capacity building, and large-scale service delivery, often liaising with international partners and donors.
 CSOs generally have more resources than CBOs and may work across multiple communities.
-Example activities: Implementing large-scale food aid programs, providing psychosocial support, and advocating for the rights of affected populations in coordination with international organizations.
+Example activities: Implementing large-scale food aid programs, providing psychosocial support, and advocating for the rights of populations coordination with affected in international organizations.